dotnet/arcade/src/Microsoft.DotNet.DeltaBuild/README.md

 }
 ```

-In this example, a change to `src\My.Component\My.Component.csproj` means we need to rebuild project, its test project, and analyzer that is a transitive dependency.
+In this example, a change to `src\My.Component\My.Component.csproj` means we need to rebuild the project itself, its test project, and the analyzer that is a transitive dependency.

 ## How to run